What’s the Best Heated Eyelash Curler: Which Work and Which to Avoid

 Now onto the downsides...there are a few.
 For starters, the battery life is pretty crappy - except to replace it every week, especially if you're using it every day.
 Also, the comb attachment has a tendency to fall off so keep the entire device tucked safely into your makeup bag so you don't loose the comb if it gets unattached.

 The biggest complaint, though, is that this curler runs out of steam fairly quickly - a few months is how long you can expect it to last.
-So it's not the most durable curler, but at $13 a piece, it's a fair bargain overall.
+So it's not the most durable curler, but at its price point, it's a fair bargain overall.

 With a price that's right between the Chella curler and the Panasonic above, Japonesque's Heated Eyelash Curler is the perfect 'Goldilocks' option - and has a loyal following to prove it.
 The device is sleek, portable and super convenient to carry around.
 Plus, it's probably the best looking of the heated eyelash curlers.